Talmud: Commentaries

-Among the founders of the Tosafist school were Rabbi Jacob ben Meir (known as Rabbeinu Tam), who was a grandson of Rashi, and, Rabbenu Tam's nephew, rabbi Isaac ben Samuel.
+Among the founders of the Tosafist school were Rabbeinu Tam, who was a grandson of Rashi, and, Rabbenu Tam's nephew, Isaac ben Samuel.
 The Tosafot commentaries were collected in different editions in the various schools.
-The benchmark collection of Tosafot for Northern France was that of R. Eliezer of Touques.
-The standard collection for Spain was that of Rabbenu Asher ("Tosefot Harosh").
+The benchmark collection of Tosafot for Northern France was that of Eliezer of Touques.
+The standard collection for Spain was Rabbenu Asher's Tosefot haRosh.
 The Tosafot that are printed in the standard Vilna edition of the Talmud are an edited version compiled from the various medieval collections, predominantly that of Touques.

 Over time, the approach of the Tosafists spread to other Jewish communities, particularly those in Spain.
 This led to the composition of many other commentaries in similar styles.

 Among these are the commentaries of Nachmanides (Ramban), Solomon ben Adret (Rashba), Yom Tov of Seville (Ritva) and Nissim of Gerona (Ran); these are often titled “Chiddushei ...” (“Novellae of ...”).

-A comprehensive anthology consisting of extracts from all these is the Shittah Mekubbetzet of Bezalel Ashkenazi.
+A comprehensive anthology consisting of extracts from all these is the Shitah Mekubezet of Bezalel Ashkenazi.

 Other commentaries produced in Spain and Provence were not influenced by the Tosafist style.
 Two of the most significant of these are the Yad Ramah by rabbi Meir Abulafia and Bet Habechirah by rabbi Menahem haMeiri, commonly referred to as "Meiri".
 While the Bet Habechirah is extant for all of Talmud, we only have the Yad Ramah for Tractates Sanhedrin, Baba Batra and Gittin.
-Like the commentaries of Ramban and the others, these are generally printed as independent works, though some Talmud editions include the Shittah Mekubbetzet in an abbreviated form.
+Like the commentaries of Ramban and the others, these are generally printed as independent works, though some Talmud editions include the Shitah Mekubezet in an abbreviated form.